 To help light my culinary pilot light and put some of the fun back into cooking, I started looking for inspiration at the tag sales and other secondhand merchandise venues I frequent from time to time, including estate sales, garage sales, secondhand stores, flea markets, auctions, and ebay.
 I have found some wonderful, wacky, and truly weird items over the years.
 I hope you will enjoy the memories and meals that my treasured finds have inspired, and that you too, may find culinary inspiration in other people’s stuff.

-Occasionally, I also post about foodie events in Houston, foodie finds, and visits to “retro” Houston restaurants (ones that have been in business 35 years or more).
+Occasionally, I also post about foodie events and finds in Houston, visits to “retro” Houston restaurants (ones that have been in business 35 years or more), and travel highlights.